yliyanage/Accident-Detection/pages/results.md

 Ytrain = []
 init1 = False

-#Generate features to train using first 60 events
+#train using first 60 events
 for i in range(60):
     init2 = False
     #compute all selected features and stack into a single feature vector